ecdraayer/KGML-Stuff/README.txt

      * KOSearch: written by Raul

+     * ParserTester: written by Erick Draayer
+       The main function is to test the KGML pre-processing files such as parser, writer, and inverted index of gene          listing.
+                  ParserTester.java needs the destination of the input files in the main function.
+ListGenes controls                    where the output of the inverted index of genese will be printed.

 Data: contains the output of KOExtraction and KO search
       CSV files: from sequence id to KO number